The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-In the previous section we have shown the existence of an asymptotic Virasoro algebra at the boundary $r = \infty$ of the near-horizon geometry.
+In Section~\ref{sec:c} we have discussed the existence of an asymptotic Virasoro algebra at the boundary $r = \infty$ of the near-horizon geometry.
 We also discussed that the $SL(2,\mathbb R)$ symmetry is associated with zero charges.
-Following semi-classical quantization rules, the operators which define quantum gravity with the boundary conditions \eqref{strictbc}-\eqref{strictbc2}-\eqref{extcond2} form a representation of the Virasoro algebra and are in a ground state with respect to the representation of the $SL(2,\mathbb R)$ symmetry \cite{Strominger:1997eq,Guica:2008mu}.
-A consistent theory of quantum gravity in the near-horizon region, if it can be defined at all, is therefore either a chiral CFT or a chiral half of a two-dimensional CFT.
-A chiral CFT is defined as a holomorphically factorized CFT with zero central charge in one sector, while a chiral half of a $2d$ CFT can be obtained e.g. after a chiral limit of a $2d$ CFT, see Section \ref{sec:DLCQ}.
-We will see in Sections \ref{sec:KerrCFT2} and \ref{sec:hidden} that the description of non-extremal black holes favors the interpretation of quantum gravity in extremal black holes as the chiral half of a full-fledged two-dimensional CFT.
-Moreover, the applicability of Cardy's formula as detailed later on also favors the existence of a two-dimensional CFT.
-Since the near-horizon geometry is obtained as a strict near-horizon limit of the original geometry, the CFT might be thought of as describing the degrees of freedom of the black hole horizon.
+Following semi-classical quantization rules, the operators that define quantum gravity with the boundary conditions~\eqref{strictbc}, \eqref{strictbc2}, \eqref{extcond2} form a representation of the Virasoro algebra and are in a ground state with respect to the representation of the $SL(2,\mathbb R)$ symmetry \cite{Strominger:1997eq,Guica:2008mu}.
+A consistent theory of quantum gravity in the near-horizon region, if it can be defined at all, can therefore be (i) a chiral CFT or (ii) a chiral half of a two-dimensional CFT or (iii) a chiral half of a two-dimensional deformed CFT with a Virasoro algebra in the IR and in the dual semi-classical gravity regime.
+A chiral CFT is defined as a holomorphically-factorized CFT with zero central charge in one sector, while a chiral half of a $2d$~CFT can be obtained, e.g., after a chiral limit of a $2d$~CFT, see Section~\ref{sec:DLCQ}.
+None of (i) and (ii) seem to apply for the description of the properties of near-extremal and non-extremal black holes as discussed in the Introduction~(\ref{sec:introduction}) and in the next sections.
+In the case (iii), the CFT can be deformed as long as the asymptotic growth of states is still captured by Cardy's formula.